carltongibson/django-unique-user-email/README.md

 ## A quick note on why?

 Django's _leaky battery_ is its recommendation that you create a custom user model.
-Auth is so central and so standard that, into the high-nines (99.99%?), the vast majority of projects should **never** need to customise the auth.
+Auth is so central and so standard that, into the high-nines (99.99%?), the vast majority of projects should **never** need to customise the central auth model.
 This is a battery that Django should very much provide.

 There's a complexity tax from exposing the auth model.